Omkarislearning/TextEditor_java/README.md

 # TextEditor_java
-I have built a Simple NotePad Application Using Java TextEditorApp\src\TextEditor.java is the Main file
+I have built a Simple NotePad Application Using Java TextEditorApp\src\TextEditor.java is the Main file.